Psychological Injuries After a Car Accident

 Avoidance symptoms are triggered by things that remind a person of the traumatic event.
 These symptoms can also cause a person to change their personal life.
 Symptoms can include staying aways from places, events, and/or objects that remind a person of their traumatic experience, and avoiding thoughts and feelings related to the incident.

-A strong perception that your life was in danger during a car accident can lead to avoidance behaviors, which may contribute to the development of PTSD.
+A strong perception of life endangerment during a car accident can trigger avoidance behaviors, which may contribute to the development of PTSD.
 The avoidance of thoughts and emotions can interfere with a person’s processing of emotions, which can also increase the risk of PTSD.

-Cognition and mood symptoms can make a victim feel alienated or detached from friends or family members.
-Symptoms can begin or worsen after the accident, but are not due to injury or substance use.
+Cognitive and mood symptoms will make an individual feel isolated or detached from their loved ones.
+Symptoms may continue to worsen after the traumatic event, but are not related to injury or substance abuse.
 Some of the symptoms include trouble remembering key details of the traumatic incident, distorted feelings like guilt, loss of interest in enjoyable activities, and negative thoughts about the world or oneself.

 It’s perfectly normal to experience any of the aforementioned symptoms for a few weeks following the accident.
 However, it’s when the symptoms last over a month and seriously affect a person’s ability to function that it can be PTSD.
-PTSD is often accompanied by other disorders like depression, substance abuse, or some kind of anxiety disorder.
+PTSD is often connected with other disorders, such as depression and anxiety.

-Anxiety disorders are more than just temporary worry or fear.
-This mental health problem has the effect of interfering with daily activities such as job performance, school work, and relationships.
+Anxiety disorders are more than just a short-term feeling of worry or fear.
+This mental health problem has the effect of interfering with an individual’s everyday life, including their work performance and relationships with loved ones.
 An actual anxiety disorder will cause an individual to experience anxiety that will progressively get worse over time.
-Anxiety disorders include panic disorder, generalized anxiety disorder, and various phobia-related disorders.
+Anxiety disorders include, but are not limited to, panic disorder and generalized anxiety disorder (GAD).

-According to the National Institute of Mental Health, people with generalized anxiety disorder (GAD) display excessive anxiety or worry on most days for at least six months, about things like personal health, work, social interactions, and everyday life circumstances.
-In some cases, anxiety can cause the car crash victim to believe they are having a heart attack, dying, or going crazy.
+According to the National Institute of Mental Health, people with GAD show a lot of anxiety and worry towards things, such as their personal health, social interactions, and workplace, for at least six months.
+In some cases, anxiety can cause the victim to believe that they are dying or going crazy.

 Symptoms for generalized anxiety disorder may include:

-Panic disorder leads to recurrent panic attacks, which are sudden periods of intense fear that come on quickly and reach their peak within minutes.
+Panic disorders lead to consistent panic attacks.
+These panic attacks can be described as periods of intense fear that appear quickly and reach their peak within a few minutes.
 They can either come unexpectedly, or be triggered by a situation or object.
-During a panic attack, people tend to experience sweating, accelerated heart rate, shaking, shortness of breath, feeling out of control and/or impending doom.
+During a panic attack, people tend to experience sweating, accelerated heart rate, shaking, shortness of breath, feeling out of control, or impending doom.

 Phobia-related disorders.
-A phobia is an intense fear of, or aversion to, specific objects or situations.
-People with phobias may have an irrational or excessive worry about encountering the feared object or situation, take specific steps to avoid said feared object or situation, and experience immediate intense anxiety upon encountering the feared object or situation.
-A few examples of specific phobia-related disorders include social anxiety disorder, agoraphobia, specific phobias (heights, blood, receiving injections, etc.), and separation anxiety disorder.
+A phobia is defined as an intense fear of certain types of objects or situations.
+Those who have phobias are often found feeling extremely anxious and/or irritated about being near the feared object or situation.
+A few examples of specific phobia-related disorders include social anxiety disorder, agoraphobia, specific phobias (heights, blood, or receiving injections), and separation anxiety disorder.

-Anxiety disorders are generally treated with psychotherapy and/or medication.
-If you think you may have an anxiety disorder following a car accident, work with your doctor to choose the treatment that is best for you.
+Common treatments for anxiety disorders include psychotherapy and medication.
+If you think you are suffering from an anxiety disorder following a car accident, you should check in with your doctor to choose a treatment plan that is most suitable for your needs.

 According to the National Institute of Mental Health, depression is one of the most common mental disorders in the United States.
-Depression is a common yet serious mood disorder that causes severe symptoms which contribute to how you feel, think, and handle daily activities, such as sleeping, eating, or working.
+Depression is a serious mood disorder that comes along with severe symptoms that heavily impact the way you feel, think, and handle your day-to-day activities.

 People who suffer from depression may experience these signs and symptoms most of the day, nearly every day, for at least two weeks:

-Even the most severe cases of depression can be treated.
-The earlier the treatment begins, the more effective it can be.
-Depression can be managed with medications and/or psychotherapy.
+Severe cases of depression are possible to treat, especially if the treatment begins at an early stage.
+Depression can be taken care of with psychotherapy and medication.
 If you think you are suffering from depression after a car accident, you should work with your doctor to choose a treatment plan.